pipelinelabo/datalaiq-wiki/ingesters/integrations.md

 * **Cache-Mode** specifies the behavior of the backing cache based on the state of indexer connections.
 The default mode is "always".

-A basic Gravwell definition looks like so:
+A basic DatalaiQ definition looks like so:

 ~~~
 gravwell {